Rural, remote and interstate services

 When you are here:

-- The first appointment at the clinic typically involves (provided you have completed the telephone consultation initially) the family unit, providing an opportunity for the psychologist to meet all family members.
+- Provided you have completed the telephone consultation initially, the first appointment at the clinic typically involves the family unit, providing an opportunity for the psychologist to meet all family members.
 This reduces the focus on one single child and invites collaboration to make the most positive change possible in the limited time available.
 Clear goals are defined using art materials to engage children aged 2+ and their parents in the process.

 - Children may be scheduled to attend workshops or to work with more than one psychologist in the QK team during their time at the clinic.
 For example, one psychologist may conduct the psychometric assessments while another may facilitate individual and family therapy.
 Workshops are conducted in one room, while assessments and intervention are offered in others.
 We give the children regular breaks between activities to ensure their time at the QK clinic is stimulating and productive.